 Lunch: Lunch Team Roadies are responsible for the daily set-up, operation, and break-down of the route lunch area.
 Lunch Team tasks include packing and distributing bag lunches, distributing drinks, setting up bike racks, controlling bicycle and vehicle traffic, and cleaning up the lunch area.
 Lunch Roadies (also known as lovable “Lunchies”) must be able to lift 40 lbs. and stand for extended periods of time.

-Motorcycle Safety: The Moto Safety team works with staff and local law enforcement to guarantee safe passage of riders during each day’s route.
+Motorcycle Safety: (Full for 2023) The Moto Safety team works with staff and local law enforcement to guarantee safe passage of riders during each day’s route.
 Moto Roadies aren’t always on their bikes and often assist at difficult intersections and other locations to support Cyclists.
 Must provide own motorcycle, helmet, insurance, and verification of Class-M1 driver’s license.
 Must be able to stand for long periods of time.

 Route Clean-Up: These behind-the-scenes stars are responsible for the pickup and transport of bagged trash from each Rest Stop to designated dumpsters.
 Must be able to lift 60 lbs. and drive a 26ft. truck.